Rishav-12/Task-Manager/README.md

 # Task-Manager
 Manage your daily tasks easily

+I also created a version of this application with a SQLite3 back-end.
+Check it out [here](https://github.com/Rishav-12/beginner-projects/tree/master/solutions/Rishav%20Mitra/Code/ToDo%20App)

 ### Motivation
 I created this application to boost my own productivty.
 Now you can increase your productivity by using this tool.